 Those of us who know the potential, agree that is a simpler and less invasive procedure, and holds great promise, especially for the older population who may produce fewer bone marrow stem cells.

-If it is being used in other countries with great success – wouldn’t it be nice if we were freed up to harness the full potential of this form of stem cell therapy.
+If it is being used in other countries with great success – wouldn’t it be nice if we were freed up to harness the full potential of this form of Cellular Treatment??

 For now, the current FDA regulations are very clear on how adipose graft stem cells can be used for Orthopedic applications.